 Sophomore Group Advising Sessions review the curriculum in more detail, with a focus on finishing Breadth of Study and transitioning to Depth of Study requirements, discuss Honors Thesis requirements and differentiate the two approaches, the Thesis Seminar and the Individually Contracted Thesis, and review Commonwealth Honors College and campus resources available for research, academic success, co-curricular interests, and financial assistance.

-Evening Advising during Registration
+Expanded Advising during Registration

 Peer Advising Assistants

 Peer Advising Assistants draw on their personal Honors College student experience to help you transition to college and navigate the resources and opportunities at UMass Amherst.
-They can assist you with using online tools such as SPIRE, CHC PATHS, the Honors course guide, and other information on the Honors website, and also provide a student perspective about the Honors Living-Learning Community and other advantages of Commonwealth Honors College.
+They can assist you with using online tools such as SPIRE, CHC PATHS, the Honors course guide, and other information on the Honors website, and provide a student perspective about the Honors Living-Learning Community and other advantages of Commonwealth Honors College.

 If you have a specific, concrete question, you may email firstname.lastname@example.org and receive a response within 48 hours.